Cognitivemesh/amaia/README.md

 * *Modulador* should identify `domains` generate `logical boundaries`,`interfaces`, `abstractions`, and `communication protocols` within the system to separate into discrete `data entities` and minimize direct dependencies.
 * Generate a layer to handle communication between an application and its database, so the database layer can be changed without affecting the application layer.
 * *Modulador* generate `modules` that can be developed, tested, updated, upgraded, transformed, maintained, and deployed separately.
 Each `module` encapsulates `domain`, `data entities` and interacts with other modules through well-defined `contracts`.

+### Modules characteristics
+* Include Error tracing and handling based on cloud agnostic containers and Serverless.
+* Event development guide using API Function calling, contract design and mocking.
+* Create an event development guide with registry, mocking tools
+* AI-Engine should design the configuration of the contract used at the project.
+Their data contract Registry, explaining the specification on how to register the configuration of the data contracts.
+Finally, their data contract Mocking, explaing how to enable the data contract Mocking.

+## Modules features

+### Contract-first